 Now u is a root of q and v is a root of r, both polynomials being irreducible over F. The extensions are isomorphic, so F(u) and F(v) have the same dimension over F. This is the degree of q and the degree of r; both degrees are equal.
 Since q and r were arbitrary, p factors uniformly.

 If p has degree 11, 11 being prime, and p is irreducible over K, and F is normal over K, then p splits in F, or p remains irreducible over F. An example is x11-2, which is irreducible over Q. Adjoin i to the rationals, a normal extension, and p splits over Q[i], or it remains irreducible.
 In fact it remains irreducible, for an extension of dimension 2 cannot contain an extension of dimension 11, as would be the case if Q[i] brought in even one root of x11-2.
+The ideas presented in this section can be applied to fields or rings, though they are usually introduced as part of field theory.
+I'll try to present the subject in both contexts simultaneously; I hope it's not too confusing.

 An element v is algebraic over the base field K iff it satisfies a polynomial with coefficients in K. Failing this, v is transcendental.
 These definitions remain valid for K a commutative ring.